 One day, when we were hitchhiking, a young Jordanian couple with their 3-month old daughter gave us a lift.
 Alaa and Sukhaina met in university: “We knew we wanted to marry” they recount.
 But weddings are expensive.
 Traditionally the groom has to pay for the wedding celebration as well as for the dowry.
 He also has to give presents, usually jewellery, to all the female relatives of the bride.
 In reality the young couple often saves up together for years for the big event.
-Of course, the father-in-law has to be asked formally for his daughter’s hand.
-Alaa sighs, “I went ten times all the way to Irbid in the north with my parents and my older brother for support until her father finally agreed…”
+Of course, they had to formally ask the father-in-law for his daughter’s hand.
+Alaa sighs.
+“I went ten times all the way to Irbid in the north with my parents and my older brother for support until her father finally agreed…”

 In Salem, we were lucky to have found a guide we felt comfortable with, being alone in the desert.
 For many of the younger Bedouins in touristy places like Petra or Wadi Rum were ill-mannered and importunate, especially towards Western women.
 To some extent, Western women who encourage such behaviour are to blame for this (although it was beyond us why they would – most of these guys weren’t even charming or handsome).
 But we saw more women who felt obviously uncomfortable and didn’t protest at such behaviour.

 Among the Bedouins living in the vast deserts of southern Jordan, life-styles seem to have changed especially fast.
 “A camel is a man’s best friend – I bought my first camel when I was 15.”
 Salem is now 23 and hopes to find a good wife soon.“ I wouldn’t mind if she had her own camel,” he says generously.
 Then he checks his two mobile phones while turning the potatoes in the open fire.
 Salem wrapped them in aluminium foil: this progress shortens the cooking time by half.
 Read about our adventures in the Wadi Rum desert.

 Islam is getting stronger in Jordan